 Our new Academic Center sits in the center of SCBI’s central campus, and demonstrates many of the sustainable design features that were a focus in the building planning process.
-The classroom wing is a renovation of a previous animal research facility, and the roofs of both wings have recycled the ceramic roofing tiles from the original buildings.
+The classroom wing is a renovation of a previous animal research facility and the original roofing tiles were reinstalled on the roofs of both wings.
 Rainwater gardens sit alongside the walls of the inner courtyard, and the teaching labs are covered with a green roof, which will serve as the entrance-way to the faculty and staff offices.

 Above the labs sit our faculty and staff offices, which overlook the central courtyard of the Academic Center as well as the green roof entrance.
 This open space features a covered outdoor classroom space for those days when staying indoors is not an option.